 The congregation of Pittsburgh made a call upon him in 1866 to become their pastor.
-He was comfortably situated, laboring successfully among united and loving people, and strongly bound by family ties to remain.
+He was comfortably situated, laboring successfully among a united and loving people, and strongly bound by family ties to remain.
 This time he was guided by the Lot to leave the question as to its acceptance to the decision of Presbytery.
 This he did.
-The delegates of his congregation strongly remon-The members of Presbytery were divided; but after protracted discussion unanimously agreed to present the call, which he accordingly accepted.
-His installation was appointed for Monday, May He preached his first sermon to them on the previous day; and just nineteen years after these dates his lifeless body was brought back to the city, and his funeral took place.
+The delegates of his congregation strongly remonstrated.
+The members of Presbytery were divided; but after protracted discussion unanimously agreed to present the call, which he accordingly accepted.
+His installation was appointed for Monday, May 14, 1866; Dr. Sproull and Rev. J. Hunter conducted it.
+He preached his first sermon to them on the previous day; and just nineteen years after these dates his lifeless body was brought back to the city, and his funeral took place.

-These nineteen years cover the period of his manhood's strength and power, they were marked with many tokens of divine love and favor, as with afflictive dispensations, and filled up with those earnest efforts for the cause of Christ and the recognition of King Jesus, which fitly crowned his earlier toil and self-sacrificing zeal for the emancipation of the slave. unremitting energy he attended every National Reform Convention, and spent days and weeks before them in holding meetings and awakening interest and helping to make them successful.
-His voice and pen never wearied in pleading Jesus should be accepted and honored by They were, as well, years of harthe Nation. monious effort, unvarying prosperity and constantly increasing affection between pastor and people in the congregation, which zealously seconded him in all his labors for their own success and for the public interests in which his heart was so The College, the Seminary, the much engaged.
-Home, and Southern, and Chinese, and Foreign Missions had no warmer, more active and devoted friend; and no one is more inseparably connected with the welfare and prosperity of every one of them.
-Nothing that concerned the interests of the Church and the glory of the Saviour found in him an opponent, a cold and indifferent friend or an inefficient worker.
-At the first Synod he attended he was made a member of the Board of Superintendents of the Seminary, and the last winter of his active life, when Professor Sloane was laid aside from duty, though then physically weakened by the insidious disease which caused his death, he cheerfully undertook to fill his place, and without remuneration, added this to his other labors. large proportion of the money secured for erection of Geneva College was raised by his personal effort, in company with the Rev. R. J. George; and they were in New York canvassing for an Endowment Fund and the increase of its Library, his enfeebled frame gave way and the work of his toilful life was done.
+These nineteen years cover the period of his manhood's strength and power; they were marked with many tokens of divine love and favor, as well as with afflictive dispensations, and were filled up with those earnest efforts for the cause of Christ and the recognition of King Jesus, which fitly crowned his earlier toil and self sacrificing zeal for the emancipation of the slave.
+With unremitting energy he attended every National Reform Convention, and spent days and weeks before them in holding meetings and awakening interest and helping to make them successful.
+His voice and pen never wearied in pleading that Jesus should be accepted and honored by the Nation.
+They were, as well, years of harmonious effort, unvarying prosperity, and constantly increasing affection between pastor and people in the congregation, which zealously seconded him in all his labors for their own success and for the public interests in which his heart was so much engaged.
+The College, the Seminary, the Home, and Southern, and Chinese, and Foreign Missions had no warmer, more active and devoted friend; and no one is more inseparably connected with the welfare and prosperity of every one of them.
+Nothing that concerned the interests of the Church and the glory of the Saviour found in him an opponent, a cold and indifferent friend, or an inefficient worker.
+At the first Synod he attended he was made a member of the Board of Superintendents of the Seminary, and the last winter of his active life, when Professor Sloane was laid aside from duty, though then physically weakened by the insidious disease which caused his death, he cheerfully undertook to fill his place, and without remuneration, added this to his other labors.
+A large proportion of the money secured for the erection of Geneva College was raised by his personal effort, in company with the Rev. R. J. George; and they were in New York canvassing for an Endowment Fund and the increase of its Library, when his enfeebled frame gave way and the work of his toilful life was done.